cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 Note that special setup is necessary on WebLogic <= 8.1 and on JBoss: see "jmxExporter" definition in "applicationContext-jdbc.xml" for details!

-The Spring distribution comes with all required Hibernate and OJB jar files to be able to build and run PetClinic on those two ORM tools.
-For TopLink, only a minimal toplink-api.jar is included in the Spring distribution.
+The Spring distribution comes with all required Hibernate, OJB and TopLink Essentials (JPA RI) jar files to be able to build and run PetClinic on those two ORM tools.
+For standard TopLink, only a minimal toplink-api.jar is included in the Spring distribution.
 To run PetClinic with TopLink, download TopLink 10.1.3 or higher from the Oracle website (http://www.oracle.com/technology/products/ias/toplink), install it and copy toplink.jar and xmlparserv2.jar into Spring's "lib/toplink" directory.

 * NOTE: The sample currently only works against TopLink 10.1.3 developer previews.
 * The reason for this is an incompatibility in TopLink 10.1.3 final's HSQLDB
 * platform adapter.
-This will be resolved until Spring 2.0 RC1.
+This will be resolved until Spring 2.0 final.

 All data access strategies can work with JTA for transaction management, by activating the JtaTransactionManager and a JndiObjectFactoryBean that